 Amazon Web Services (AWS)

-Microsoft Azure has launched over 60 cloud regions worldwide, including in North America, South America, Europe, Asia Pacific, and Africa.
+Microsoft Azure has launched 62 cloud regions worldwide, including in North America, South America, Europe, Asia Pacific, and Africa.
 Examples of Microsoft Azure regions include: East US (located in Virginia, United States), West Europe (located in Amsterdam, Netherlands), and Southeast Asia (located in Singapore).

 Google Cloud Platform (GCP)